2024 Tourism Super Week gets underway

 These include eco-friendly travel, technology in tourism and supporting local operations.

-In addition, two days will be dedicated to a Cruise Symposium to explore opportunities and trends.
+In addition, two days will be dedicated for a Cruise Symposium to explore opportunities and trends.

 Through training sessions and workshops, participants will elevate industry standards to global levels.